 On Sept.
 1, Walt Disney World replaced its existing kennels with a new luxury pet resort from Best Friends Pet Care.
 It’s located on Bonnet Creek Parkway, across from Disney’s Port Orleans Resort Riverside, roughly 10 minutes from the Magic Kingdom and Epcot theme parks.

-The 50,000-square foot facility features 17,000 square feet of air-conditioned indoor space as well as a 25,000-square-foot dog park, used exclusively by pets boarded there.
-Best Friends Pet Care at Walt Disney World can accomodate up to 300 dogs, cats, and smaller “pocket pets” (birds, hamsters, guinea pigs – anything with a cage that’s not venomous).
+The 50,000-square-foot facility features 17,000 square feet of air-conditioned indoor space as well as a 25,000-square-foot dog park, used exclusively by pets boarded there.
+Best Friends Pet Care at Walt Disney World can accommodate up to 300 dogs, cats, and smaller “pocket pets” (birds, hamsters, guinea pigs – anything with a cage that’s not venomous).
 Each of these three types of pets has its own area of the facility devoted to that type, so cats won’t come into contact with dogs and birds aren’t concerned about cats.

 Prior to the Best Friends Pet Care grand opening, I asked Inside the Magic followers and pet owners what questions and concerns you’d like to know most about for the new facility.

 But before we get to those answers to help you decide if boarding your pet here is right for you, let’s take a video tour of the facility on grand opening day: